borisbaldassari/alambic/docker/Readme.md

 ## Running Alambic using compose

-The docker-compose.run.yml file at the root of the repository provides an integrated environment that uses the official docker postgresql 9.5 image.
+The docker-compose.run.yml file at the root of the repository provides an integrated environment that uses the official docker postgresql 9.5 image, runs an init script and sets the application up for use.

 In the root of the Alambic repository, execute:
 `$ docker-compose -f docker-compose.run.yml up`

 Then head up to http://localhost:3000 and play with Alambic.
+Default login/password is administrator/password

+## Running Alambic tests using compose

+The docker-compose.test.yml file at the root of the repository provides an integrated environment that uses the official docker postgresql 9.5 image, runs all perl tests and outputs the resultof Test::Harness.

+In the root of the Alambic repository, execute:
+`$ docker-compose -f docker-compose.test.yml run alambic_test`

 ## Building the base image

-The base image is continuously built on https://quay.io/repository/bbaldassari/alambic_base_centos
+The base image is continuously built on codefresh, and pushed to the docker hub: https://hub.docker.com/r/bbaldassari/alambic_base_centos/

 In the $AL_HOME/docker/image_base_centos directory, execute:
 `$ docker build -t bbaldassari/alambic_base_centos -f Dockerfile .`